 Omeros’ management will host a conference call to discuss the financial

 results and to provide an update on business activities.
-The event will
+The call will

 be held today at